 - Distress Remedy Is a homeopathic flower medicine that provides relief for minor accidents, injuries & bruises; pain & inflammation; & emotional upset due to physical trauma. - Animal Restore Essence used to help restore vitality during periods of recuperation.
-It also helps restore the spirit.

-- Forest Secrets Essence used to help with feeling disoriented and unfocused.
+It also helps restore the spirit. - Forest Secrets Essence used to help with feeling disoriented and unfocused.
 It helps realign and bring you back to your-self feeling reconnected.
 Especially good for heat stress. - Animal Rescue Essence Calms and comforts.
 Easing trauma & stress.
 It supports healing action of other essences, as well as medicines and homeopathic remedies.

 Homeopathic remedies can work great.
 It is best to contact a homeopathic veterinarian or a holistic practitioner for advice to match the right remedy for each case.
-These are a few homeopathic remedies that have been used for heat stress:
+These are a few homeopathic remedies that have been used for heat stress but contact a professional to determine which one is best: